XbunGam/XbunGam/README.md

 ### Hello guys 👋
-You can call me Bun.
+My name is Bun.
 I'm currently interested in coding and software engineering.

 **XbunGam/XbunGam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.